martypdx/rollup-rxjs/README.md

 Sample bundling project for rolling up rxjs

-Things are currently working _if_ extraneous older version of `symbol-observable` is removed from `rxjs-es`:
+Currents works _if_ extraneous older version of `symbol-observable` is removed from `rxjs-es`:

 ```